ShuoHe1995/ShuoHe1995/content/authors/admin/_index.md

 website: ""
 ---

-Shuo He is a fourth year PhD candidate of artificial intelligence at the university of electronic science and technology of china (UESTC).
+Shuo He is currently a PhD candidate at the university of electronic science and technology of china (UESTC).